awsdocs/aws-batch-user-guide/doc_source/compute_environment_parameters.md

 Required: No
 `bidPercentage`  <a name="compute-environment-compute-resources-bidPercentage"></a>
 The maximum percentage that an EC2 Spot Instance price can be when compared with the On\-Demand price for that instance type before instances are launched\.
 For example, if your maximum percentage is 20%, then the Spot price must be less than 20% of the current On\-Demand price for that EC2 instance\.
 You always pay the lowest \(market\) price and never more than your maximum percentage\.
 If you leave this field empty, the default value is 100% of the On\-Demand price\.
-This parameter isn't applicable to jobs running on Fargate resources, and shouldn't be specified\.
+This parameter isn't applicable to jobs that are running on Fargate resources, and shouldn't be specified\.
 Required: No
 `spotIamFleetRole`  <a name="compute-environment-compute-resources-spotIamFleetRole"></a>
 The Amazon Resource Name \(ARN\) of the Amazon EC2 Spot Fleet IAM role applied to a `SPOT` compute environment\.
 This role is required if the allocation strategy set to `BEST_FIT` or if the allocation strategy isn't specified\.
 For more information, see [Amazon EC2 Spot Fleet Role](spot_fleet_IAM_role.md)\.
-This parameter isn't applicable to jobs running on Fargate resources, and shouldn't be specified\.
+This parameter isn't applicable to jobs that are running on Fargate resources, and shouldn't be specified\.
 To tag your Spot Instances on creation, the Spot Fleet IAM role specified here must use the newer **AmazonEC2SpotFleetTaggingRole** managed policy\.
 The previously recommended **AmazonEC2SpotFleetRole** managed policy doesn't have the required permissions to tag Spot Instances\.
 For more information, see [Spot Instances Not Tagged on Creation](troubleshooting.md#spot-instance-no-tag)\.
 Type: String
 Required: This parameter is required for `SPOT` compute environments\.